lapinek/platform-scripting/README.AM.md

 ERROR: requestParameters: [authIndexType:[service], authIndexValue:[scripted], realm:[/], service:[scripted]]
 ```

-Or, you cans add new lines to the output:
+Or, you can add new lines to the output:

 ```groovy
 def bindings = ""